 Timeframe: 1-year initially, September 2018 to August 2019

 Project Objective(s) and Background - Raman spectroscopy applications are arguably the best choice for the identification of unknown polymers in microplastic research.
 This is because they are better able to detect and identify smaller particles than FTIR.
-Still, as monitoring agencies, researchers and governments are rushing to better understand this emerging pollutant, techniques using laser spectroscopy of any type are limited by long run times, laborious work and a polymer library behind a pay-wall.
-For example, most researchers manually analyze one particle at a time, and the assignment of plastic polymer types currently depends upon paid subscriptions to industrial libraries (e.g., BioRad), which are often over-burdened with thousands of material types not necessarily relevant to environmental microplastic samples.
+Still, as monitoring agencies, researchers and governments are rushing to better understand this emerging pollutant, techniques using laser spectroscopy of any type are limited by long run times, laborious work and a polymer spectra library behind a pay-wall.
+For example, most researchers manually analyze one particle at a time, and the assignment of plastic polymer types currently depends upon paid subscriptions to spectral libraries (e.g., BioRad), which while extensive in their polymer variants, often do not contain forms and types relative to environmental microplastic samples which may include degraded samples, common post-consumer plastics, or natural polymers such as keratin or chitin.
 This complicates analysis and limits sound analysis to experts in spectroscopy.
 As such, our overall goal is to make the analysis of microplastics using Raman spectroscopy more user-friendly and with higher-throughput to aid a more rapid and comprehensive understanding of microplastic pollution in our environment.

-For this project, we will curate an open-source library of Raman spectra from an array of plastic materials known from across ecosystems and sample types (e.g., natural and anthropogenic: deep-sea, coastal waters, estuaries, lakes, wastewater treatment plants, drinking water, etc.), and from animals (ingested fragments and fibers).
-We estimate that the primary library would comprise of ~50 plastic types.
-The Rochman Lab will create an exhaustive list of materials based on what they currently find in environmental samples and from polymer types listed by industry for rigid plastics, thermosets and textiles.
-They will curate a sample set of roughly 10 materials of each plastic type that include raw materials purchased from industry, products with additives included and materials that have been sampled from environmental samples.
+For this project, we will curate an open-source library of Raman spectra from an array of plastic materials known from across ecosystems and sample types (e.g., natural and anthropogenic: deep-sea, fisheries, coastal waters, estuaries, transfer stations, mismanaged waste streams, lakes, wastewater treatment plants, drinking water, etc.), and from animals (ingested fragments and fibers).
+The Rochman Lab will create an all-inclusive list of materials based on what they currently find in environmental samples and from polymer types listed by industry for rigid plastics, thermosets and textiles.
+Ultimately, the goal is to build a collectively exhaustive sample of polymers ranging from pristine industrial outputs to highly degraded forms of all common polymers.
 U. Toronto will lead this portion of the project.

 Critical to this library is to curate plastic materials that incorporate the environmental effects of weathering on Raman spectra.
 Pristine industrial plastic materials are almost always used as reference materials and are not representative of environmental samples collected from different ecosystems and animals.
-We will focus on the ten most commonly sampled plastic types (from marine ecosystems and animal stomachs), and experimentally “weather” (degrade) these plastics and include their spectra in the library.
+We will focus on the most commonly sampled plastic types (from marine ecosystems and animal stomachs), and experimentally “weather” (degrade) these plastics and include their spectra in the library.
 Weathering experiments will focus on basic treatments of physical/chemical/biological exposures to UV, pressure (depth), biofouling, and temperature – all across varying time horizons.
 Scripps will lead this portion of the project.

-Finally, an open-source workflow will be developed, which compares unknown Raman spectra against the open-source library of known spectra (cross-validated with FTIR in the Rochman Lab, where possible), and ultimately assigns a material type with accompanying probability measures.
+Finally, an open-source analytic workflow will be developed, which compares unknown Raman spectra against the open-source library of known spectra (cross-validated with FTIR in the Rochman Lab, where possible), and ultimately assigns a material type to a polymer class with accompanying probability estimates.
 This data pipeline and statistical framework could take the form of an R-package, for example.
+We also intend to provide a portal by which third-party collaborators may submit known spectra with the requisite metadata to be included in to the database.
 MBA will lead this portion of the project.

 Budget Requests